MikeHorn-git/Arch-Osint/README.md

 The hardened feature in miscellaneaous block some functionnalities like bluetooth, network file systems, webcams and more.

 # 🔍 Description
 arch-osint is a flexible bash script to transform a clean archlinux with systemd to an Osint VM.
 Aiming at contribute to the osint community the projetc is usefull from begginer to professionnal.
 Contain more than hundred tools for Osint [SOCMINT, GEOINT, IMINT and more], and other tools for helping in investigations [Utilities, Forensics, Steganography, Network and more].
 For better experience the script provide resources [Bookmarks, Startme pages, Awesome lists, Guides and more] focused on Osint, and miscalleneaous features for improve Osint activties with hardened tricks, privacy tools and custom experience.
+The project is currently in beta

 # 👷 Installation